jmasca/RB101_Basics/README.md

-# README #
+# README

-"RB101: Programming Foundations"
+"RB101: Programming Foundations with Ruby: Basics"

-These are a collection of exercises that were completed as part of the Launch School curriculum.
-The exercises are from the course "RB101 Programming Foundations" created by Launch School.
-The solutions are my own.
-These are purely for educational purposes.
+These are a collection of lessons that were completed as part of the Launch School curriculum.

+The lessons, questions, and some notes were created by Launch School.

+Solutions and other notes are my own.
+Everything here is purely for my educational purposes.